TABLE OF CONTENTS

 Artists I look up to would be Vitaly Bulgarov, Raf Grassetti, Mike Franchina, Johnson Ting, and Max Verehin!
 Vitaly Bulgarov has been my favorite artist for years now, despite not being a horror artist.
 The functionality, anatomy, and design he achieves in his work has always been unbelievable to me.
 I strive to have even a quarter of the skill he has.

-What are your favorite digital/traditional tools?
-And you're exploring Zbrush too - are you keen to move into more 3D?
+What are your favorite tools?
+You're exploring Zbrush too - are you keen to move into more 3D?

 Prior to getting into digital art in late high school, I used watercolors!
 They were really cheap watercolors, but I think they allowed me to refine my hand and technical skill by working with materials not easily controlled.